Alexandra Juhasz AIDS Activism VHS Collection

 Acquired for research for my doctoral disseration, and then monograph, "AIDS TV."
 Features stellar safer sex education as activism and community building.
 Digitized for my VHS Archives class, Fall 2018.
 Cheryl and I worked with Ellen to revisit the…

-Made by my friends and colleagues at GMHC.
+Made by my friends and colleagues at GMHC for their Living with AIDS cable television show.

 Safer and Sexier: A College Students' Guide to Safer Sex